jameslnewell/redux-when/README.md

 }
 ```

-But sometimes asynchronous actions have already been dispatched and you don't have a promise to chain on. `redux-when` provides a solution to this problem:
+But sometimes asynchronous actions have already been dispatched and you don't have a promise to chain on. `redux-when` was created to solve this problem:

 ```js